SPD13/creatures_js/README.md

 **Does the game work on Windows, Mac, Linux, iPad, and Android?**

-Yes — the game is full JavaScript, meaning it is compatible with any device that can run a modern browser like Chrome, Firefox, or Safari.
+Yes — the game is full JavaScript, meaning it is compatible with any device that can run a modern browser. **Chrome (or another Chromium browser like Edge) is preferred** — it's the best-tested; Firefox and Safari work too.
 The simplest way is to open **https://creatures.world** directly on the device.
 (With the desktop Launcher instead, the game is served from a Windows/macOS/Linux computer and tablets/phones connect over your local network using the **External URL** the Launcher shows.)